 From time to time, the Company may co-invest with other investment vehicles managed by the Company's Manager or its affiliates, including the Manager, and their portfolio companies, including by means of splitting loans, participating in loans or other means of syndicating loans.
 The Company is not obligated to provide, nor has it provided, any financial support to the other managed investment vehicles.
 As such, the Company's risk is limited to the carrying value of its investment in any such loan.
-As of June 30, 2023, there were four co-invested loans held by the Company and affiliates of the Company.
+As of September 30, 2023, there were four co-invested loans held by the Company and affiliates of the Company.

 In July 2021, the senior secured loan facility with Private Company I, consisting of an aggregate of \$15.5 million in loan commitments, was syndicated by the Company's Manager between the Company and A BDC Warehouse, LLC ("ABW"), an entity wholly-owned by the Company's Chief Executive Officer and Chairman of the Board and President.
-ABW's commitment in the loan facility was ultimately transferred to AFC Institutional Fund LLC ("AFCIF"), an entity beneficially owned in part, by the Company's (i) Chief Executive Officer and Chairman of the Board, (ii) President and (iii) Head of Real Estate and a Director, while each such owner also maintains a beneficial ownership of the Company's Manager.
-AFCIF holds approximately one-third of the loan's aggregate principal amount as of June 30, 2023.
+ABW's commitment in the loan facility was ultimately transferred to AFC Institutional Fund LLC ("AFCIF"), an entity beneficially owned in part, by the Company's (i) Chief Executive Officer and Chairman of the Board, (ii) President and (iii) former Head of Real Estate and a former Director, while each such owner also maintained a beneficial ownership of the Company's Manager at the time of the investment.
+AFCIF holds approximately one-third of the loan's aggregate principal amount as of September 30, 2023.
 On April 1, 2022, the Company's investment in the senior secured loan to Private Company I was transferred to TRS1.
 In May 2023, Private Company I failed to pay its full principal and interest payments due May 1, 2023.
-The agent on the credit facility, AFC Agent LLC ("AFC Agent"), promptly delivered a notice of an event of default based on this payment default and certain other defaults under the credit agreement, accelerated all obligations due thereunder and subsequently initiated a foreclosing procedure in the State of Maryland.
+The agent on the credit facility, AFC Agent, promptly delivered a notice of an event of default based on this payment default and certain other defaults under the credit agreement, accelerated all obligations due thereunder and subsequently initiated a foreclosing procedure in the State of Maryland.
 In June 2023, the Company sold two-thirds of the Private Company I credit facility at par plus accrued interest to a multi-state cannabis operator and has a put right on the remaining one-third immediately prior to the transfer of one of the borrower's cannabis licenses.
-Following the sale, the Company now holds approximately \$3.5 million in commitments, which is fully funded.
+Following the sale, the Company's outstanding principal balance under the credit facility with Private Company I was approximately \$3.8 million, which is fully funded.